Chironemus: Characteristics

 The fishes within the genus Chironemus have tubular nostrils which have tufts of cirri.
 They have moderately sized cycloid scales.
 The continuous dorsal fin has a long base and robust spines.
 The spiny part of the dorsal fin is separated from the soft rayed part by distinct incision.
 The anal fin has small with thick spines.
 The large pectoral fins have their upper fin rays branched and 6 the six lower rays are notably more robust and are unbranched.
 These high backed fishes resemble the morwongs belonging to the family Cheilodactylidae but they have a truncate caudal fin and fewer soft rays in the anal fin.
 They typically have a marbled colour pattern camouflaging them in their preferred rocky habitat.
 The dorsal dins of these fishes contain 14-16 spines and 15-21 soft rays while their anal fins contain 6-8 soft rays.
 They have vomerine teeth but there are no teeth on the palatine.
 They grow to a maximum of approximately 40 cm.

 Distribution and habitat

 Chironemus kelpfishes are found in the southern Pacific Ocean off Australia, New Zealand and the western coast of South America off Peru and Chile.
 They are coastal fishes adapted to living in shallow waters where they are exposed to waves.

 Biology

 Chironemus kelpfishes feed on benthic invertebrates.
-They lodge themselves into small niches or interstices in rocks holoding their bodies in place with their large pectoral fins.
+They lodge themselves into small niches or interstices in rocks holding their bodies in place with their large pectoral fins.